Rayleigh-Taylor instability¶

 }

 We now set up our output.
 To do so, we create the output file as a ParaView Data file that uses the XML-based VTK file format.
-We also open a file for logging, instantiate G-ADOPT's geodynamical diagnostic utility, and define parameters to compute an additional diagnostic specific to multi-material simulations, namely material entrainment.
+We also open a file for logging, instantiate G-ADOPT geodynamical diagnostic utility, and define some parameters specific to this problem.

 output_file = VTKFile("output.pvd")